 Students with out-of-pocket expenses that do not fall into any of the categories below must submit expense reports for reimbursement through the Concur Travel & Expense Management (TEM) system within 5 business days of the transaction.
 Instructions can be found below.

 If you have never submitted a reimbursement request, please contact the Undergraduate Finance Office at firstname.lastname@example.org to be added to the system.
-Please include your Penn ID and current mailing address in the email.
-In most cases, you will be able to submit your first report one business day after submitting your request.
+You will need to include your full name and Penn ID in the email request.

 When submitting a reimbursement through Concur you must include the following: